 Using Hover for any sort of mass mailing, whether it be commercial or non-commercial, opt-in, opt-out, solicited, unsolicited, or otherwise is discouraged.

-If we receive complaints about the email you've sent out, your account will likely be suspended - even if you were just sending out a notice to the team about a change in location for Tuesday's practice!
+If we receive complaints about the email you've sent out, your account will likely be suspended.
 If your account is suspended, you will need to contact us to re-enable your account.
-This can be a major hassle and isn't really worth your effort or ours.
 If this happens on multiple occasions, we may levy a reconnection fee.
 All in all, it is really just easier not to use your Hover email for sending out email to large numbers of people.

 We recognize that there are lots of valid reasons why you might need to send email to more than 10-12 people that you know directly (for instance, soliciting donations for the charity run you signed up for?)
-In cases like this, we encourage you to work with one of our partners, MailChimp, who run a specific service just for people like you who need to send out email to large numbers of people.
-If you are sending to more than 10-12, but fewer than 100 people, then you can use their services for free!
-If you have bigger needs, they likely have a reasonably priced package that can help you out.
+In cases like this, we encourage you to work with a company like MailChimp or Campaign Monitor, who run services just for people like you who need to send out email to large numbers of people.

 If you have any questions about this policy, please feel free to send us your comments via the general discussion forum, or open a ticket.
 We really appreciate your feedback.